 Diverse work patterns result in injuries

-Although the work carried out by a carpenter is much different to that practised by a doctor as well as that of professional sports players, all have one thing in common and that is their level of income protection insurance claims for musculoskeletal injuries.
-Professional sports players practice forceful movements at great speed involving many repetitions.
-Carpenters often overload particular muscle groups and doctors maintain a fixed position, often for prolonged periods; all activities that can cause pain in their hands, legs, feet, back, neck, shoulders or arms.
-These ailments are often noticed in conjunction with swelling, tiredness in the area affected, tingling, and numbness.
+Although the work carried out by a carpenter is very different to that practised by a doctor as well as that of professional sports players, all have one thing in common and that is their level of income protection insurance claims for musculoskeletal injuries.
+Professional sports players practise forceful movements at great speed involving many repetitions.
+Carpenters often overload particular muscle groups and doctors maintain a fixed position, often for prolonged periods; all are activities that can cause pain in their hands, legs, feet, back, neck, shoulders or arms.
+These ailments are often noticed in conjunction with swelling, tiredness in the area affected, tingling and numbness.

 Repetitive strain injuries account for 18% of all income protection insurance claims